 Next thing, one of my pals comments that she has this “really easy” recipe and voila, the recipe’s there.

-It uses self-raising flour which, I gather is a British and South African product, but which I no longer keep in the pantry.
+It uses self-raising flour which, I gather is a British and South African product, and which I no longer keep in the pantry.
 Anyhow, after another wander around the Interweb, I discovered the ingredient(s) essential for the rise and adjusted the recipe accordingly.

 What I learned

 The mixture makes quite a large quantity – as many as eight breads, roughly 20cm in diameter.
 Weigh your dough balls if you want to be sure they’re even – about 110-120g each.

 Download a printable version of the recipe here.